Frome Central Tower One

-Frome Central Tower One is a mixed use hotel and residential skyscraper in Adelaide, South Australia.
-The tower stands at a height of 138 metres, which makes it the tallest building in both Adelaide and South Australia.
+Frome Central Tower One (also known as The Adelaidean) is a mixed use hotel and residential skyscraper in Adelaide, South Australia.
+The tower stands at a height of 138 metres, which makes it the tallest building in both Adelaide and South Australia, surpassing RAA Place upon completion.

 History

+The building was designed by architectual firm Brown Falconer.
 Construction works of the building, developed by Kyren Group, began in 2018 and were completed in 2020.
 In 2018, it was announced that the tower would also house a Crowne Plaza hotel, later inaugurated in 2020.